updated about 20 hours ago

 Keeping track of your to-do list is crucial to the success of any tax practice.
 The Tasks feature comes in handy for keeping your work on track, designating duties to team members, and ensuring that everyone, including yourself, stays focused.
 It allows you to follow who’s doing what and what’s next on your daily to-do list.

 Creating a Task

-You have two options for how to create tasks: manually or, if your workflow is predictable, you may want tasks created automatically after a certain action takes place.
+- Automatically after a certain action takes place.
 This is done with automated actions.
 See details in a separate article.